kkahatapitiya/LangRepo/README.md

 # Language Repository

-This is a [WIP] implementation for the paper, [Language Repository for Long Video Understanding](https://arxiv.org/abs/2403.14622).
+This is the official implementation for the paper, [Language Repository for Long Video Understanding](https://arxiv.org/abs/2403.14622).

 ## **Introduction**